WolfgangKurz/KanColle-OpenDB/README.md

-# KanColle-OpenDB-Plugin
+# KanColle-OpenDB

-KanColle OpenDB Plugin and OpenDB Database is Transparent opened project.
+KanColle OpenDB Plugin/Standalone and OpenDB Database is Transparent opened project.

 All data will be sent anonymously.
 Readers can query all reported data from OpenDB SQL Server.